Beltus/blog/_projects/2020-03-30-object-traking-opencv.md

 ```python
 capture = cv2.VideoCapture(0)
 ```
 *  It is important to know that a video is simply a sequence of images called frames, displayed at a particular frame rate.
-So the idea is that, we are actually detecting faces and eyes in each frame in the video stream.
-Frames are extracted from the video with the code.
+So the idea is that, frames are extracted from the video and this is achieved with the code snippet below.

 ```python
 ret, frame = capture.read()